 There’s always somebody who proclaims that Shakespeare had it right when he wrote, “The first thing we do is kill all the lawyers.”
 The character who says that is a violent illiterate who thereupon accuses a clerk of witchcraft because he can read, write and count.
 Most folks who quote the line have probably never heard that part of the story.
 They’ve probably never needed a lawyer, either.
 They definitely haven’t contacted Cape Cod Attorney Paul R. Aiken.

 They certainly don’t know Paul and Steve Aiken, the brothers who decided to practice law together.
 Combining their talents seemed like a great idea.
-Two decades later, it still is.
+Decades later, it still is.

 Paul opened a general practice in Hyannis in 1976, after graduating from George Washington University Law School in 1973, and worked for Legal Services of Cape Cod for three and a half years.
 In l978 he broke new ground as the first lawyer on the Cape to advertise.
 He saw it as a way to reach out to people unfamiliar with the system, specifically those seeking a divorce.
 “Many divorces are simple,” Paul explains, “and yet many couples were being charged as if they were terribly complicated.”
 Paul’s services were a boon to many who were “not being served fairly,” he recalls.
 “I wanted to help people without intimidating them.”